fuzzylabs/matcha-examples/recommendation/README.md

 There's a bit of a setup required before unleashing `matcha`, the steps below will guide you through this.

+Before you start, this example workflow requires the Azure CLI to be installed.
+See [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) for how to do that.

 Clone this repo:

 ```bash